iamshriharshan/iamshriharshan/README.md

 ## 🧑‍💻 About Me
 - 🔍 Exploring **Machine Learning**, **Natural Language Processing**.
 - 💡 **Hackathon Enthusiast**: Secured top positions in intercollege NLP and image processing challenges.
-- 🛠️ Currently working on projects that bridge technology with real-world impact, such as:
+- 🛠️ I’ve worked on projects where technology is used to solve real-world problems and create meaningful impact, such as:
   - A **Search-in-Video Extension** to revolutionize how we interact with video content.
 - 🌱 Always eager to learn and contribute to cutting-edge tech innovations.
 - 🌟 Open to collaborations on innovative and challenging ideas!